Circuit-killer/fpga-usbserial/README.md

     2 single-ended bidirectional pins

-Differential mode should provide wider hardware coverage as it's electrically more compatible to USB standard.
+Differential mode should provide wider hardware coverage as it's electrically more compatible.
 USB standard requires tolerance to +5V on any pin, therefore 27-ohm resistors and 3.6V Zener diodes protect FPGA from +5V.
 Core can work without 3.6V Zener diodes if normal